ileonc/microsoft-graph-docs/concepts/teams-licenses.md

 1. Sign in to the Azure portal at https://portal.azure.com.
 2. Go to [**Cost Management + Billing > Cost Management > Cost analysis**](https://ms.portal.azure.com/#view/Microsoft_Azure_CostManagement/Menu/~/costanalysis).
-3. For the filter near the top, select **Service name: Microsoft Graph Servies**.
+3. For the filter near the top, select **Service name: Microsoft Graph Services**.
 4. For the **Group by** dropdown menu near the right, select **Meter**.

 This view offers a convenient way to observe API consumption per day over a period of time.